Houston Distracted Driver Accident Attorney

 Current Texas law House Bill 62 prohibits any drivers from texting while driving; other current law prohibits drivers from using cell phones at a school crossing.
 Some cities such as San Antonio have in the past outlawed all use of cell phones while driving in the city limits.

 Even without the stricter Texas laws, a motorist has always been subject to liability if he fails to use ordinary care while driving a vehicle.
-Thus, if a driver has a wreck while texting and driving, the “law of negligence” will impose liability upon him.
+Thus, if a driver has a wreck while texting and driving, the “law of negligence” will impose liability upon him/her.

 Statistics for Accidents & Injuries Caused by Distracted Driving and Texting